The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Abstract

 \section{Abstract}

-We show that the naive counts of rational curves in any affine log Calabi-Yau variety $U$, containing an open algebraic torus, determine in a surprisingly simple way, a family of log Calabi-Yau varieties, as the spectrum of a commutative associative algebra equipped with a compatible multilinear form.
-This is directly inspired by a very similar conjecture of Gross-Hacking-Keel in mirror symmetry, known as the Frobenius structure conjecture.
-Although the statement involves only elementary algebraic geometry, our proof employs Berkovich non-archimedean analytic methods.
+Let $U$ be an affine log Calabi-Yau variety containing an open algebraic torus.
+We show that the naive counts of rational curves in $U$ uniquely determine a commutative associative algebra equipped with a compatible multilinear form.
+This proves a variant of the Frobenius structure conjecture by Gross-Hacking-Keel in mirror symmetry, and the spectrum of this algebra is supposed to give the hypothetical mirror family.
+Although the statement of our theorem involves only elementary algebraic geometry, our proof employs Berkovich non-archimedean analytic methods.
 We construct the structure constants of the algebra via counting non-archimedean analytic disks in the analytification of $U$.
 We establish various properties of the counting, notably deformation invariance, symmetry, gluing formula and convexity.
-In the special case when $U$ is a Fock-Goncharov skew-symmetric X-cluster variety, we prove that our algebra generalizes, and in particular gives a direct geometric construction of, the mirror algebra of Gross-Hacking-Keel-Kontsevich.
+In the special case when $U$ is a Fock-Goncharov skew-symmetric X-cluster variety, we prove that our algebra generalizes, and gives a direct geometric construction of, the mirror algebra of Gross-Hacking-Keel-Kontsevich.
+The comparison is proved via a canonical scattering diagram constructed from counts of infinitesimal non-archimedean analytic cylinders, without using the Kontsevich-Soibelman algorithm.
+Several combinatorial conjectures of GHKK, as well as the positivity in the Laurent phenomenon, follow readily from the geometric description.